← Back to About us

 What do we exclude?

-At a minimum, we follow the recommendations given by the Council on Ethics for the Norwegian Government Pension Fund Global (GPFG), but in some areas we go further in excluding companies or industries globally and in Norway that are not socially beneficial.
-Link to the GPFG guidelines can be found here.
+At a minimum, we follow the recommendations provided by the Council on Ethics for the Norwegian Government Pension Fund Global (GPFG).
+However, in certain areas, we extend our exclusions beyond these recommendations, both globally and within Norway, to avoid investing in companies or industries that are not socially beneficial.
+You can find the link to the GPFG guidelines here.

-Fondsfinans Kapitalforvaltning avoids investing in companies that contribute to gross or systematic violations of labour and human rights (including child labour or other exploitation of children), severe environmental damage, gross corruption or other serious violations of fundamental ethical norms.
+Fondsfinans Kapitalforvaltning refrains from investing in companies that contribute to gross or systematic violations of labor and human rights (including child labor or other exploitation of children), severe environmental damage, gross corruption, or other serious breaches of fundamental ethical norms.

-In line with the ethical guidelines for the GPFG, we exclude investments in companies that produce tobacco or tobacco products, cannabis, and companies that base their operations on the extraction of or power production from thermal coal.
-We also exclude companies that produce weapons that violate fundamental humanitarian principles through their normal use.
-In practice, this applies to companies that produce key components for nuclear weapons, cluster munitions and antipersonnel landmines.
-Nor will we invest in companies that sell military equipment to sanctioned regimes.
+In line with the ethical guidelines for the GPFG, we exclude investments in companies that produce tobacco or tobacco-related products, cannabis, and companies whose business is based on the extraction or power generation of thermal coal.
+We also exclude companies that manufacture weapons that, in normal use, violate fundamental humanitarian principles.
+This includes companies that produce key components for nuclear weapons, cluster munitions, and anti-personnel landmines.
+Additionally, we refrain from investing in companies that sell military equipment to sanctioned regimes.

-We have also chosen to exclude companies that produce pornographic material, companies that have gambling as their core business and companies that are producers of alcohol.
+In addition, we have chosen to exclude companies involved in the production of pornographic material, companies whose core business is gambling, and companies that are producers of alcohol.

-Before an investment is made, the manager is obliged to check whether the investment object’s activities may be in breach of our exclusion policy.
-Furthermore, all mutual funds are screened on a monthly basis against data from Morningstar/Sustainalytics to uncover any violations of our policies.
-If we discover that companies in which the funds hold shares violate those guidelines, the shareholding will be disposed of in a way that best safeguards the interests of unitholders.
+Before any investment is made, the manager is obligated to verify whether the business activities of the prospective investment may conflict with our exclusion guidelines.
+Furthermore, all mutual funds are screened on a monthly basis using data from Morningstar/Sustainalytics to identify any breaches of our exclusion guidelines.
+If we discover that companies in which the funds hold shares violate these guidelines, the shares will be disposed of in a manner that best safeguards the interests of our unit holders.

 Active ownership

-We seek to develop good communication and a constructive relationship with the management of the companies in which we invest in.
-This implies meeting the management, knowing the ownership structure, and understanding the core business, and its drivers, including ESG topics and strategic choices tied to sustainability.
-We want the companies we invest in to have a reflected shareholder policy, equal treatment of shareholders, to be open and demonstrate corporate social responsibility.
+We aim to understand the companies we invest in.
+This means that we want to engage with management, understand the ownership structure, understanding the core business, value chain, and drivers, including significant ESG factors and strategic choices related to sustainability.
+We expect the companies we invest in to have a reflected shareholder policy, treat shareholders equally, be transparent, and demonstrate social responsibility.

-We will use active ownership to guide investee companies in the right direction when we believe it will create value for the company and our unitholders.
-Through dialogue with the management, participation at general meetings and in the exercise of voting, Fondsfinans Kapitalforvaltning will seek to ensure that principles of sound corporate governance are upheld.
+We will use active ownership to influence where we believe it will create value for the companies and our shareholders.
+Fondsfinans Kapitalforvaltning will, among other approaches, seek to ensure that principles of sound corporate governance are upheld through dialogue with management, participation in general meetings, and the exercise of voting rights.

 Regulations and reporting

-We observe a growing interest in ESG in the market and see that this is a rapidly evolving area in terms of both practice and reporting.
-There are also increasing demands placed on us as managers on this front from the authorities and other stakeholders.
-As a Norwegian fund manager, there are a number of EU regulations in particular that apply to Fondsfinans Kapitalforvaltning.
+We observe a growing interest for ESG in the market and recognize that this is an area undergoing rapid development in both practice and reporting.
+There are also increasing demands placed on us as asset managers from regulatory authorities and other stakeholders.
+As a Norwegian asset manager, we are subject to specific EU regulations that apply to Fondsfinans Kapitalforvaltning.

 EUs Platform on Sustainable Finance

-The EU Taxonomy shall form the basis for a common understanding of which economic activities can be defined as sustainable.
-Unlike the Taxonomy, SFDR is not a classification system.
-Rather, it is focused on increasing transparency and mandates increased reporting.
-For asset managers, there are requirements for reporting on ESG-risks and sustainability at both product (portfolio) and entity (asset manager level).
+The EU Taxonomy aims to establish a common understanding of which economic activities can be classified as sustainable.
+In contrast to the Taxonomy, SFDR is not a classification system but rather focuses on disclosure requirements.
+Asset managers are required to report on ESG and sustainability at both the product and company levels under SFDR.

-Some parts of the EU Platform came into force as early as 2021 in Europe.
-Additional requirements apply from January 2022 and other parts will be rolled out later.
-In Norway, a new law on the publication of sustainability information in the financial sector and a framework for sustainable investment (covering SFDR and the Taxonomy) was adopted by the parliament in December 2021.
-The Norwegian law is expected to come into force in 2023.
+In Europe, certain parts of the EU’s action plan were implemented as early as 2021.
+Additional requirements came into effect from 2022, with further components being rolled out later.
+In Norway, a new law on the disclosure of sustainability information in the financial sector and a framework for sustainable investments (covering SFDR and taxonomy) were passed by the parliament in December 2021.
+SFDR level 2 came into force on December 11, 2023.
+As a result, we have published new SFDR documents on our website.

 Based on this, Fondsfinans Kapitalforvaltning is in the process of implementing the parts of the regulations that apply to us as an asset manager.
 For example, information on sustainability risks and sustainability objectives been incorporated into the prospectuses of all our funds.
 Further information will be reported in line with the new requirements.